 For more than 30 years now, the wall is covered by a John Lennon inspired graffiti and lyrics from the Beatles songs.
 The wall is also one of the most instagrammable places in Prague.

 Beers by the Vltava river

 The river shore is a trendy place to hang out.
-Seating by the river, drinking beer and having a nice company to share this with is definitely an awesome thing to do in Prague.
+Sitting by the river, drinking beer, and having a nice company to share this with is definitely an awesome thing to do in Prague.

 Also, the shore near the Charles Bridge is very popular for the swans that are gathering there.
 However, be aware that the swans are not that sweet as they look.

 The swans have been used to being fed by the people, so they always expect you to give them food and they might even bite you.
-I’m not kidding, although I and my Prague host laugh a lot about it, it’s a real danger.
+I’m not kidding, although my Prague host and I laugh a lot about it, it’s a real danger.